Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Streaming Estimation of Quadratic Variation

 Although this approach reduces the impact of the market microstructure noise, the average realized variance is still a biased estimator of the quadratic variation.
 It can be expressed as a quadratic estimator using the weight matrix

 This weight matrix is shown in Figure \ref{fig:quadraticAverage}.
-The updating vector $u^{ARV,n,s}$ omitting the edge effects is given by elements
+The updating vector $u^{ARV,n,s}$, omitting edge effects, is given by

 Finally, we present the \emph{multi-scale estimator} of \cite{Zhang2006}.
 It is a weighted average of the average realized variances based on the sampling intervals ranging from 1 up to the bandwidth $h$.
-The estimator is given by
+It is given by